bfetler/project_management/README.md

 __A: Project Management__

 Project management has tools to help you organize, understand, anticipate and react.
 Even if it's not your primary job, it will be somebody's job in your organization.
-Project management can help you to understand how they think, help them plan, and help everything run smoothly.
+Project management tools can help you to understand how they think, help them plan, and help everything run smoothly.

 There are several styles of project management:
 + Agile (popular these days)